FOSDEM/website/content/manuals/program/devroom.md

 Devrooms  issue a Call for Papers.

-* Note the deadlin: 12/12
+* Note the deadline: 12/12
 * Send a copy to the [FOSDEM mailing list](https://lists.fosdem.org/listinfo/fosdem)
-* We'll put a link to this on our website [2021](https://fosdem.org/2021/news/2020-12-06-accepted-developer-rooms/)
+* We'll put a link to this on our website [2022](https://fosdem.org/2022/news/2021-12-01-accepted-developer-rooms/)
-* Browse examples from previous years if you need inspiration.
+* Browse examples from previous years if you need inspiration: [2021](https://fosdem.org/2021/news/2020-12-06-accepted-developer-rooms/).
 If you wish, you can ask for review  on the devroom-manager list before publication or on devrooms at fosdem.org.

 We can also make adjustments to the names of devrooms at this early stage - particularly if related proposals got combined or you want